Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Departure Airplane

-After an included breakfast this morning, complimentary transportation to the Rome airport will be provided (an approximately one-and-a-half hour drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Rome’s airport will be provided (approximately a 1.5-hour drive, depending on traffic) for your departing flight.

 Included Meals: Breakfast